Table of Contents

 Temporary workers can be out of step.
 They are not as invested in what the business is selling on a social level.
 Most freelancers aren’t physically in the office.
 Therefore, policies and standards must be properly delineated during the contract process.
 A business should remember, however, the legalities that define this type of work and not try and overstep bounds.
 Especially when it comes to putting something in writing.

 This is a positive aspect for all parties if you go into a gig with no expectations.
 It’s more than just an at-will labor market, it’s entirely non-committal.
 Some companies will use the gig economy as a trial period to fill permanent positions.
 This is a more healthy approach to hiring, as a worker goes into it without the assumption of permanent employment.

 A business should also understand that freelancers can’t be micromanaged.
+They are their own boss.
 There must be a clear level of trust and loyalty on behalf of both parties to make this arrangement work.
 Ultimately, however, if and when most people want to walk away, they generally do with few strings attached.

 - Hiring and job creation

 - Better experience for customers